Protect your iPhone against security threats with Avast One

 As one of today’s most pressing cyberthreats, ransomware kidnaps your sensitive files and holds them hostage unless you pay up.
-To keep your files and data safe, learn what ransomware is, how it works, and how you can prevent it from infecting your devices with a world-class cybersecurity tool.
+To keep your files and data safe, learn what ransomware is, how it works, and how you can prevent it from infecting your devices with a world-class anti-malware tool like Avast One.

 This article contains: